Four crucial steps to manage neuro-different employees

 “A lack of awareness and understanding has led to hiring processes, management practices and workspaces being designed only with neurotypicals in mind.”
 (CIPD, 2018)

-Understanding the benefits neurodiverse individuals can offer to the workforce is one thing, but how can you support and manage neurodiverse employees at work to ensure they thrive and reach their untapped potential?
+Understanding the benefits neuro-different individuals can offer to the workforce is one thing, but how can you support and manage neuro-different employees at work to ensure they thrive and reach their untapped potential?

 #1 Awareness, training & culture-building